 The mural on Façade 9 spans 12 feet high by 20 feet wide (240 square feet), covering 100% of the east elevation of Building 1880, located on the south portion of the building facing north.
-The artwork consists of a combination of abstract patterns, digital-inspired graphics, and text elements on a black background, incorporating symbols, graphs, flowcharts, and interconnected nodes that resemble social media networks, digital interaction, and technological themes.
+The artwork consists of a top-view of a brain delineated by half multi-color with graffiti type splatter in the background and the other half black and white with a combination of abstract patterns, digital-inspired graphics, and text elements on a black background, incorporating symbols, graphs, flowcharts, and interconnected nodes that resemble social media networks, digital interaction, and technological themes.

+PUBLIC ARTS ADVISORY BOARD STAFF REPORT - APRIL 28, 2025 1880 Dr Andre's Way
-While the mural presents an intriguing visual approach, its composition appears fragmented, lacking a clear focal point or cohesive artistic narrative.
-The scattered arrangement of symbols and text results in a disorganized aesthetic, making it challenging to interpret as a unified artistic expression.
-The inclusion of words such as "Interaction," "Identity," "Subscribers," and "Rank Social"

-raises concerns regarding potential thematic ambiguity, as the mural blurs the line between conceptual art and informational design.
+The image expresses the analytical and logical thinking of the brain's left hemisphere by the arrangement of symbols and text.
+The inclusion of words such as "Interaction," "Identity," "Subscribers," and "Rank Social" raises concerns regarding potential thematic ambiguity, as the mural blurs the line between conceptual art and informational design.

 Per LDR Section 8.5.3(C)(3), each façade is limited to one mural, and while this piece appears to be a single composition, the varied design elements and scattered text create an unstructured visual hierarchy, potentially diminishing its effectiveness as a public art installation.
 Additionally, the text components must comply with LDR Section 8.5.3(C)(4), which limits text in murals to no more than 5% of the overall mural size, unless incorporated as part of a graphic design.
 The prominent use of words and labels throughout the mural may exceed this limit.

-From a technical perspective, the use of a black background raises durability concerns, as dark colors are prone to fading, accumulating dirt, and showing signs of wear more quickly than lighter hues.
-The presence of detailed line work and small-scale text elements further increases the risk of deterioration, particularly in high-exposure areas.
+In addition, the presence of detailed line work and small-scale text elements further increases the risk of deterioration, particularly in high-exposure areas.
 Without a structured maintenance plan, portions of the mural may fade unevenly, compromising its readability and artistic impact.